 Large scale man-made or natural disasters are no stranger to corporate or university campuses.
 Most regions of the world face ongoing threats from weather-related storms, active assailants and even terrorism.
 It’s not a question of if an emergency critical incident will occur, but rather when and where it will strike.

 Even those institutions that do take the time to prepare often do not adequately conduct drills and exercises to account for the dynamic nature of these events and how far-reaching and impactful they can be.
 For example, you may know what to do if a given building flooded but would you know what to do if in the course of a few hours, your entire corporate or university campus flooded, hundreds were stranded, power was lost, and you lacked the manpower to rescue the individuals?
-Disasters are renowned for their unpredictability, so you need an emergency management service that is quite flexible and scalable.
+Disasters are renowned for their unpredictability, so you need an emergency management app that is quite flexible and scalable.
 Likewise, you need to be able to see how those you’re charged with protecting are reacting to the situation and monitor their progress to reaching safety.

 For example, if there was a terror attack in Frankfurt, how could you identify which of your staff and/or students were in close proximity to the area, so you could advise them of the threat and direct them out of harm’s way?
 In this case, you need the ability to dynamically create a new geo-fenced safe zone that covers the impacted area so you can quickly take action.

-An Ideal Emergency Management Security Solution
+Ideal Emergency Response Management Software